Loaf pans! So many styles, so many sizes. So many choices, and all you want to do is make a batch of banana bread. I hear ya!

 Older recipes often don’t specify dimensions when they call for loaf pans.
 Sixty years ago, a “standard loaf pan” was 9 x 5 x 2-1/2 inches.
 (Why the change?
 I have no idea.)
 If you are making Aunt Margie’s cranberry bread from a yellowed recipe card, and your pan seems over-filled, just take out some of the batter, using the 2/3 rule.

 One more thing: Some recipes might call for pans of specific capacity rather than dimensions, e.g. “a 1-quart loaf pan.”
 How do you know how much your loaf pan holds?
 Easy!
 Measure out a quart of water, and if it all fits in there without overflowing, your loaf pan is a 1-quart pan.

 WHAT MATERIAL PAN SHOULD YOU BUY?

 Now that we’ve tackled sizes, let’s talk materials.
 Your choice is typically between aluminum, glass, silicone, ceramic, cast iron, or stainless steel.
 Each kind of pan has its pluses and minuses.
 Let’s take a look at each one.

 ALUMINUM LOAF PANS

-Aluminum pans (like the one pictured above) are lightweight, affordable, sturdy, and conduct heat decently.
+Aluminum pans are lightweight, affordable, sturdy, and conduct heat decently.
 Cakes and breads brown well in them.
 They are a classic loaf pan choice.
 If you are new to baking or don’t bake often, we say go with one of these!
 You can find a-okay, inexpensive ones very easily, often right at your grocery store.